1896 St. Louis–East St. Louis tornado: Tornado summary

-The tornado then crossed the Mississippi River and struck the Eads Bridge, where a 2 × 10 in wooden plank was found driven through a 5/16 in wrought iron plate.
-Uncounted others may have died on boats on the river, which could have swept their bodies downriver where they could not be recorded in the official death toll.
-The tornado continued into East St. Louis, Illinois, where it was smaller, but more intense.
+The tornado crossed the Mississippi River and struck the Eads Bridge, where a 2 × 10 in wooden plank was found driven through a 5/16 in wrought iron plate.
+Uncounted others may have died on boats on the river, which would have swept their bodies downriver where they could not be recorded in the official death toll.
+The tornado continued into East St. Louis, Illinois, where it was smaller but more intense, nearly reaching F5 intensity.
 Homes and buildings along the river were completely swept away and a quarter of the buildings there were damaged or destroyed.
 An additional 118 people were killed, 35 of whom were at the Vandalia railroad freight yards.
-By the end of the day, the confirmed death toll stood at 255, with some estimates above 400; more than 1,000 were injured.
+By the end of the day, the confirmed death toll was 255, with some estimates above 400; more than 1,000 were injured.
 The tornado was later rated F4 on the Fujita scale.

 Following the cyclone's destruction, members of Light Battery "A" and the First Regiment were placed on volunteer duty.
 Within an hour of the tornado striking, 32 members were on duty with ambulances and hospital corps to assist in rescue operations and to help victims.
 The mayor asked that both commands remain on patrol duty on May 30.
 Members of the bicycle corps of Company "G" First Regiment assisted when railway service was inaccessible.
 Telephone and telegraph wires were destroyed and streets were impassable.
 Officers were summoned to duty by bicycle couriers, as this was the only means of communication.
 Enough damage was done to the city that there was some speculation that St. Louis might not be able to host the 1896 Republican National Convention in June, just three weeks later, but after a massive clean-up effort, the convention went ahead as planned.

 Long-term impact

-The May 27, 1896, St. Louis tornado was the most devastating known in the United States up to that time.
+The tornado was the most devastating known in the United States up to that time.
 Approximately 12,000 buildings were seriously damaged, valued in excess of $10 million.
+Today, this would be equivalent to almost 5.3 billion dollars' worth of damage, making it potentially the costliest tornado on record.
 In the wake of highly sensationalized local, national, and international news coverage of the St. Louis tornado, over 140,000 sightseers flocked to inspect the damaged areas.
 The cyclone permanently altered the course of residential, commercial, and industrial development in the most heavily damaged areas of the city.

 Political reverberations came in the 1897 city elections, when middle-class reform candidates were decisively defeated by a coalition supported largely by the German vote in heavily impacted neighborhoods.